Veterans Memorial Highway

 (Pennsylvania Turnpike Commission)

 This would not be the last interchange to be added.
 The Keyser Avenue interchange was added in the early 1990s.
 Construction began in February 1991 on the interchange that served as the final exit on the Northeast Extension while the Wyoming Valley mainline toll barrier was built and the Scranton Interchange underwent reconstruction.
 The interchange was designed by Gannett Flemming, Inc. of Camp Hill and American Asphalt Paving of Shavertown performed the construction.
 Wyoming Sand and Stone supplied materials for the project.
-The interchange completely opened in 1992 and completed Interstate 476.
+The interchange completely opened in 1992 which signaled the completion of Interstate 476.

 As mentioned above, work also began on the mainline north of the Wyoming Valley interchange.
 An $11 million project began on March 19, 1991 with the demolition of the old Wyoming Valley interchange and construction of a seven lane mainline barrier two and a quarter miles south.
 This is now where the ticket system ends, because from that point north the highway is a coin drop system as on the toll highways in Southwest Pennsylvania.
 In November 1992, this section of the Turnpike reopened to traffic.